portainer/portainer-docs/docs/source/deployment.rst

 Ensure you replace ``REMOTE_HOST`` and ``REMOTE_PORT`` with the address/port of the Docker engine you want to manage.

-You can also bind mount the Docker socket to manage a local Docker engine:
+You can also bind mount the Docker socket to manage a local Docker engine (**not available for Windows Containers (Windows Server 2016)**):

 .. code-block:: bash